 At the end of the allotted time, £2 was returned to the head teacher and the eco-club counted the profits.
 Pupils had raised an amazing £1,678.05!

 Back in the Size of Wales office, we were astounded.
-This was the biggest single amount raised by a school; in fact, Nigel thought it was a typing error when he received the email from the school to tell us of their success.
+This was the biggest single amount raised by a school; in fact, Nigel thought it was a typing error when he received the email from the school!
 Even better, the amount will be doubled by our funders to bring it up to £3,356.10, enabling us to help protect even more tropical forests.
 Thank you Llangorse School!

 The workshops raised pupils’ awareness of climate change and tropical forests and inspired them to take positive action.